How to Validate a SaaS IdeaBefore Writing Code

 - What's the cost of not solving this problem?

-Pro tip: The best SaaS ideas solve problems people are already paying to fix—whether with money, time, or frustration.
+Pro tip: The best SaaS ideas solve problems people are already paying to fix, whether with money, time, or frustration.
+If nobody is spending anything to solve this problem today, they probably won't pay you either.

 Research Your Target Market